mikailkhona/mikailkhona.github.io/content/research.md

+## Research
-## What is Computational NeuroDevelopment?
+### What is Computational NeuroDevelopment?
 When an organism is born, its brain is already capable of complex computations despite not having any exposure to the real world.
 Biological brains can learn orders of magnitude faster and with much less experience than our best models.
 How does this happen?
 These are the questions that I like to think about.

 I am interested in how biology builds powerful structured priors in neural circuits in the brain through the process of development and how we can best understand the mechanisms that underlie them.
 Often, developmental forces take the form of simple bottom-up processes & rules and ideas inspired from physics and biophysics come of use.

 I am also interested in how similar structures can be incorporated into artificial neural networks.
-I believe this will speed up learning and improve generalization, bringing ANNs closer to human-like intelligence.
+I believe this will speed up learning and improve generalization, bringing ANNs closer to human-like intelligence and will help clarify the relationship between the two.

+## Building theoretical understanding in large-scale deep networks
+I am also interested in understanding how large deep network models ("Foundation models") trained on extremely large amounts of data learn interesting representations in their latent spaces and what insights we can obtain by studying and reverse engineering them.

 ## Publications